-6. In view of the aforesaid position, we have allowed 'Resolution a period of another 30 days.
+6. In view of the aforesaid position, we have allowed 'Resolution Professional' to continue till the process is completed under Section 12A for a period of another 30 days.
 In case the amount is not paid within 30 days as observed above and order of liquidation is restored, the Liquidator appointed by Adjudicating Authority will continue.